ao140505/ao140505.github.io/_posts/2013-02-12-using-tmux-and-tmuxinator.markdown

 * alerts to changes in other windows
 * vim-like key bindings - keep your fingers on home row

-## Note

-It seems like tmuxinator is no longer being maintained.
-That hasn't been a problem for me, but it could eventually cause issues.

 ## Further Reading
   * [tmux crash course](http://robots.thoughtbot.com/post/2641409235/a-tmux-crash-course) from thoughtbot
   * [tmux: producive mouse-free development](http://pragprog.com/book/bhtmux/tmux) - excellent intro